 Jakub Kliszczak, marketing specialist at call center platform CrazyCall, called it “one of the most creative pieces I have ever received” because in part it “talks about Brexit’s impact on the company and therefore its customers.”

 But, he said, it’s also packed with Brexit references, so it’s “extremely fun to read.”

-With billboards, digital screens, posters, and more, there are tons of opportunity for great copywriting wins in out-of-home advertising.
+With billboards, digital screens, posters, and more, there are tons of opportunities for great copywriting wins in out-of-home advertising.

 In another example of less is more in copywriting, dating site OkCupid turned the acronym DTF on its head in an outdoor campaign from W+K New York.

 “We’re on a mission to flip the script on DTF,” OkCupid said in a blog post.
 “After all, shouldn’t the person it’s describing be the one to decide what it means?
 The F should be your F to choose, to be whatever the F you want it to be.”

 OKCupid’s campaign redefined the term in a variety of ways, like “Down to Fall Head Over Heels” or “Down to Fight About the President.”
 The result?
 Social mentions reportedly increased 50%.